-When shopping for treats for your pup, you want them to have the best of the best, but it is important to take a moment and think about how you expect to train your pup.
-If you only offer them one type of treat over the other, you will not see much progress, especially when your pup starts to act stubborn.
+When shopping for treats for your dog, you want them to have the best of the best, but it is important to take a moment and think about how you expect to train your dog.
+If you only offer them one type of treat over the other, you will not see much progress, especially when your dog starts to act stubborn.

-It is often recommended that you use a general mix of both high and low value treats to elicit the best responses from your pup.
-For example, you could use a low value treat for general and basic commands and a high value treat when your pup is being stubborn or when you want them to take on a new command.
+It is often recommended that you use a general mix of both high and low value treats to elicit the best responses from your dog.
+For example, you could use a low-value treat for general and basic commands and a high value treat when your pooch is being stubborn or when you want them to take on a new command.

 If you have a good mix and variety of dog treats, your pooch will stay interested in training and respond better to you when you give commands.
 Remember, one single treat can become boring after a while.
 Just think about how you would feel if you were only rewarded with vanilla cake with vanilla icing all day, every day that you trained for something.
 It would be nice at first, but the excitement would quickly fade away.

-You may be wondering right now what the difference is between a low and high value treat for your pup.
-When we talk about value, we are not saying that you should give your pup a treat that is cheap or unclear in its quality.
-Low value treats would be, for instance, pieces of your pup’s kibble.
-High value treats are quality dog treats that may be organic in nature, made with premium ingredients, or even, some human food.
+You may be wondering right now what the difference is between a low and high value treat for your dog.
+When we talk about value, we are not saying that you should give your dog a treat that is cheap or unclear in its quality.
+Low value treats would be, for instance, pieces of your dog’s kibble.
+High-value treats are quality dog treats that may be organic in nature, made with premium ingredients, or even, some human food.

 Yes, we said it, human food.
 What dog does not like human food?
-It is a big motivator for many dogs, but it is important that you do not feed your pup human food that can make them ill such as chocolate.
-You should also human food sparingly, as it can cause your pup to fatten up beyond his or her healthy weight range.
+It is a big motivator for many dogs, but it is important that you do not feed your dog human food that can make them ill such as chocolate.
+You should also human food sparingly, as it can cause your dog to fatten up beyond his or her healthy weight range.

 So, what type of human food can you give your dog when training?
-It is often recommended that you keep the treat small if it is to be real food, but you can feed your pup a piece of boiled chicken, some beef, or even cheese when they accomplish a command from you.
-It would be ideal to use this as a high value treat and should only be used in times when your pooch really does something big or when you really need to encourage them to do something.
+It is often recommended that you keep the treat small if it is to be real food, but you can feed them a piece of boiled chicken, some beef, or even cheese when they accomplish a command from you.
+It would be ideal to use this as a high-value treat and should only be used in times when your pooch really does something big or when you really need to encourage them to do something.

-There is more to a dog treat than just being shaped like a bone or coming in a pack labeled for dogs.
-You will find that there are many variations, flavors, colors, and styles.
+There is more to a dog treat than just being shaped like a bone or coming in a pack labelled for dogs.
+You will find that there are many variations, flavours, colours, and styles.
 Below, we will point out some important features that you should look for in your dog treats.

 Just as we mentioned with convenience above, you need to choose a treat that is small in size.
-The reason for this is because you need your pup to be able to consume the treat quickly and without becoming distracted.
-If you choose a larger sized treat, then your pup will have to stop training to eat it and this can cause them to lose focus.
+The reason for this is because you need your dog to be able to consume the treat quickly and without becoming distracted.
+If you choose a larger sized treat, then your dog will have to stop training to eat it and this can cause them to lose focus.

-Of course, this is going to be different for each dog, so you may have to try a couple of different flavors or brands until you find the right one, but you want the treat to taste good for your pup.
+Of course, this is going to be different for each dog, so you may have to try a couple of different flavours or brands until you find the right one, but you want the treat to taste good for them.
 If your dog does not like the taste of the treat, then what motivation do they have to train and receive it?

-Yes, healthy treats can be delicious, so don’t panic.
-You do want to make sure the treat you choose to use is healthy because if it is not, you may actually cause your pup to put on unnecessary weight that they will have to lose later on.
-If you are ever concerned about what treats your pup can consume or if he or she is a healthy weight, talk to your veterinarian.
+Yes, healthy dog treats for training can be delicious, so don’t panic.
+You do want to make sure the treat you choose to use is healthy because if it is not, you may actually cause your dog to put on unnecessary weight that they will have to lose later on.

 Friendly Reminders About Dog Treats

-We wanted to put a few gentle reminders out there for you when you do feed your pup treats to train.
+We wanted to put a few gentle reminders out there for you when you do feed your dog treats to train.

-- Do not overfeed your pup, especially if you plan to train him and use treats as rewards, as this can lead to your pup quickly gaining too much weight
+- Do not overfeed, especially if you plan to train him and use one of the best dog treats as rewards, as this can lead to them quickly gaining too much weight

-- Treats should not make up more than 10 percent of your pup’s diet
+- Treats should not make up more than 10 per cent of their diet

-- If you want to provide your pup with human food as a treat, you should do so in moderation and make sure that there are no additional fats or spices added to the treat
+- If you want to provide them with human food as a treat, you should do so in moderation and make sure that there are no additional fats or spices added to the treat